joecmartineau/senali-firebase-webapp/replit.md

   - **LTV/CAC Ratio**: 12-24x with $5 customer acquisition cost and $60-120 lifetime value

 ### Major Role Change (2025-01-24)
-- **Senali Role Transformation**: Complete shift from neurodivergent parenting specialist to therapist/friend companion
+- **Senali Role Transformation**: Complete shift from neurodivergent parenting specialist to parenting coach/friend companion
   - Updated system prompts to focus on active listening, empathy, and therapeutic conversation
   - Removed specialized neurodivergent content in favor of general family and emotional support
   - Changed greeting to warm, open-ended invitation to share ("What's been on your mind lately?")